py5coding/py5book/integrations/cairo.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Now let's use that in our Sketch.
-Notice we are passing the SVG image path to [](/reference/convert_image).
+Now let's use this in a Sketch.
+Notice we are passing the SVG image path to [](/reference/sketch_convert_image).
 It will read the SVG file, and then the cairosvg library will send it to Cairo for rastorization via cairocffi.
 The method call returns a `Py5Image` object.